WPManageNinja/fluent-smtp/readme.txt

 == Description ==

 ###  WordPress Mail SMTP Plugin For Any Email Services
 Are you having problems with your WordPress emails not sending?
-Or looking to set the email address in which your emails are delivered from.
+Or do you want to set what email address they are sent from?
 This plugin will solve all your email deliverability problems.
 FluentSMTP is the ultimate WP Mail Plugin that connects with your Email Service Provider natively and makes sure your emails are delivered 💯.

-Our goal is to send your WordPress emails fast, secure, and reach the email inbox.
+Our goal is to send your WordPress emails fast, secure, and have them reach the inbox.

 Fluent SMTP plugin fixes your email delivery issue by connecting WordPress Mail with your email service providers.
 These integrations are native, so it will send the emails superfast.

-Connect as many email Service Providers as you want and FluentSMTP will route your transactional and marketing emails automatically.
+Connect as many email Service Providers as you want, and FluentSMTP will route your transactional and marketing emails automatically.
 This is one of the unique features that FluentSMTP has to offer.

 [youtube https://www.youtube.com/watch?v=Je0OPk1NnjI]

-== Why FluentSMTP is Free? ==
+== Why is FluentSMTP free? ==
-FluentSMTP plugin is 100% free and opensource.
+The FluentSMTP plugin is 100% free and open source.
 We will never monetize it.
-It's a part of our "Five for the Future" initiative by WordPress foundation.
+It's a part of our "Five for the Future" participation, an initiative started by the WordPress Foundation.
-Our parent company <a title="WP Manage Ninja" href="https://wpmanageninja.com">WPManageNinja LLC</a> build products for WordPress businesses and have a very stable business model.
-We want to give something back to community and FluentSMTP is the part of that.
+Our parent company <a title="WP Manage Ninja" href="https://wpmanageninja.com">WPManageNinja LLC</a> builds products for WordPress businesses and has a very stable business model.
+We want to give back to the community, and FluentSMTP is part of that.

 == 🎉 Available Email Service Connections ==
-* Amazon SES API Connection
+* Amazon SES
-* Gmail OAuth API Connection
+* Gmail OAuth
-* Google Workspace OAuth API Connection
+* Google Workspace OAuth
-* Outlook OAuth API Connection
+* Outlook OAuth
-* SendGrid API
+* SendGrid
-* Mailgun API
+* Mailgun
-* Brevo (Sendinblue) API
+* Brevo (Sendinblue)
-* Pepipost API
+* Pepipost
-* PostMark API
-* TransMail API
+* Postmark
+* Zoho ZeptoMail (TransMail)
-* SparkPost API
+* SparkPost
-* Elastic Mail API
+* Elastic Mail
 * Zoho via SMTP
-* All Other SMTP
+* Any SMTP email provider
 * More native integrations coming soon

-== 🎉 Fluent SMTP Features ==
+== 🎉 Fluent SMTP features ==
-Fluent SMTP is the fastest and most advanced WordPress Mail SMTP plugin in the market.
+Fluent SMTP is the fastest and most advanced WordPress Mail SMTP plugin on the market.
 We crafted this plugin for speed, reliability and scalability.

 * Real-Time Email Delivery
 * Email Routing to multiple email connections
 * Connect with Any Email Service Providers
-* Email Logging and Resend features
 * Fallback Email Connection
+* Email Logging
-* Resend Any Emails
+* Resend Emails
-* In Details Reporting
+* Detailed Reporting
 * Super fast UI powered by VueJS

-Most importantly, This is plugin is free and always will be free.
+Most importantly, this is plugin is free and will always be free.
-👉 <a href="https://fluentsmtp.com/why-we-built-fluentsmtp-plugin/">Read Why it's 100% free (always)</a> 👈
+👉 <a href="https://fluentsmtp.com/why-we-built-fluentsmtp-plugin/">Read why it's 100% free (always)</a> 👈

-== How does Fluent SMTP works ==
+== How does Fluent SMTP work? ==
-Fluent SMTP improves your WordPress mail by intercepting the <code>wp_mail</code> and then connecting with your email service providers to ensure deliverability.
+Fluent SMTP improves your WordPress mail by intercepting <code>wp_mail</code> calls, and then connecting with your email service providers to ensure deliverability.
 It uses a direct email service API to send emails faster and securely.
 It means emails are sent using the provider's direct API.
-For your native SMTP connections, It uses the proper host, port, and credentials to send your WP Mails.
+For your native SMTP connections, it uses the proper host, port, and credentials to send your WP mails.

-== Email Logging and Debugging Feature ==
+== Email Logging and Debugging ==
-Fluent SMTP also logs (optional) your emails so you can check anytime and see your site health.
-You can also resend your failed emails or resend any previous emails from email logs that you need.
+Fluent SMTP optionally logs your emails, so at any time you can check to see your site health.
+You can also resend your failed emails, or resend any previous emails from email logs.

-== 🎉 AMAZON SES (Native API Connection) ==
+== 🎉 Amazon SES (Native API Connection) ==
 With Fluent SMTP SES Connection, you get the powerful, low-cost, high deliverability managed infrastructure from Amazon.
 With the support of Fluent SMTP, it's super easy to set up and configure Amazon SES API and send all your WordPress emails.
 The integration is with amazon's latest SES API so your emails will be delivered faster and the right way.

 Fluent SMTP optimizes the API connection so it creates CURL-Tunneling to send your emails even faster.
 With Amazon SES connection, You can send emails faster than any other plugins.